NJUNLP/pydec/docs/_docs/notes/bias-decomposition.md

 The decomposition of $h^\prime$ was thus obtained as $h^\prime=c^\prime_1+\cdots+c^\prime_m$

 PyDec has some built-in strategies to decompose bias, and they mostly calculate $p_i$ based on the value of $c_i$.
 By default, PyDec just adds bias to residual component without performing any bias decomposition.
 More details about the bias decomposition can be found here (TODO).

+## Using Bias Decomposition

+Usually you do not need to call an explicit interface to use bias decomposition.
+PyDec overloads the [addition operator](TODO), whenever `pydec.Composition` is added with `torch.Tensor`, PyDec recognizes it automatically as bias addition and calls the configured bias decomposition.

+## Configuring Bias Decomposition
+TODO

+## Explicit Interface
+TODO

+## Customizing Bias Decomposition
+TODO